frankdressel/code4green/README.md

 ### Data model

 The data will be modeled on a hexagonal grid.
+See [json schema](https://json-schema.org/learn/getting-started-step-by-step.html) for the definition.
 Each cell has the following attributes:

 <pre>
   {